accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 2. Open "Preview with screen reader", the contents of the file are displayed as they will be rendered, with the element(s) used preceding each content.
 3. Locate the image links in the original document.
 4. Check in PAC that the image has an alternative content (ALT element contained in the LINK element).
-5. Identify links constructed with a complex form in the original document.
+5. Identify links built with a complex shape in the original document.
-6. Check in PAC that the complex form has a populated alternative (ALT element).
+6. Check in PAC that the complex shape has a populated alternative (ALT element).
 5. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}